-All living things, including humans, depend on water.
-These many uses can be harmed or eliminated by pollutants.
-The EPA and Utah’s Division of Water Quality have created broad categories of these “beneficial uses” for surface waters: Sources of Drinking Water, Recreational uses, Support for aquatic animals and ecosystems, and agricultural uses.
-Across the country, states and tribes have developed specific, measurable criteria that are used to make sure these beneficial uses are being protected.
+All living things, including humans, depend on water to survive.
+But water is not only used for survival, it has many uses.
+The United States Environmental Protection Agency (EPA) and Utah’s Division of Water Quality have created broad categories of these “beneficial uses” of surface waters: sources of drinking water, recreational uses, support for aquatic animals and ecosystems, and agricultural uses.
+Across the country, states and tribes have developed specific, measurable criteria that are used to protect these beneficial uses.
 Drinking water is protected further through rules established by EPA and Utah’s Division of Drinking Water.
 Below, you’ll find more information on these different uses of water.

 HOUSEHOLD USE AND DRINKING WATER

 Most of us get our drinking water from the tap, but it is important to know where that water comes from.
-Some households receive water from public water systems and the water is tested regularly.
-Other households have private wells where the water comes directly from the groundwater.Learn More About Drinking Water
+Some households receive water from public water systems, where the water is tested regularly.
+Other households have private wells, where the water comes directly from the groundwater.Learn More About Drinking Water

 Recreational waters include those used for swimming, boating, and fishing.
 These water bodies are protected for both our health and aesthetics.Learn More About Recreation